mdrijwan/submission-portal-web/README.md

 # Submission Portal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project for user onboarding using AWS Cognito

 ## Available Scripts